Open Government Products

 A great team to work with is not to be taken for granted.
 We had been through thick and thin together and we understand each others' strength and weakness.

-Rely a lot of past experiences
+Rely a lot on past experiences

 Agencies we worked with trust our recommendation because of the good will and great work delivered in the past.
 Hence, stakeholders push back was manageable.
 We also made a lot of product decision based on our past developing other 2 payment products, bus booking and parking.